Oushesh/Impact_Nexus005/readme_suggestions.md

 ## TODOS:
    * Bugs (add support for multiple pages for .xslx files in: UoA .xslx )
+   * DVC: https://dvc.org/doc/user-guide/data-management/remote-storage --> sync with GCP or aws s3.
+   * Add logging to all endpoints and save the logs directly on supabase.

 ## DONE
    * Data Optimisation Cost optimisation csv,json,jsonl, pandas --> apache parquet